Juitu/phoneCatalog/README.md

 # README

-This project aims to be a Phone Catalog where the user can click any phone and see more information available.
+This project aims to be a Phone Catalog where users can click any phone and see more information available.

 Steps to make it work: